dskatov/syntax-markdown-vscode/README.md

 ## Build & Install (Markdown Math 1.0)

 - Build: `mvn -DskipTests -DskipITs clean package`
-- Install farm-wide: upload the produced JAR(s) from `syntax-markdown-commonmark12/target/` with Extension Manager (Advanced → Upload) or drop them in `<xwiki>/WEB-INF/lib` and restart.
+- Install farm-wide: upload the produced JAR(s) from `syntax-markdown-commonmark12/target/` with Extension Manager (Advanced -> Upload) or drop them in `<xwiki>/WEB-INF/lib` and restart.
 - New syntax id: `markdown-math/1.0` (does not clash with stock `markdown/1.2`).

 ---

-# Markdown Math 1.0 — Implementation Journal & Ops Guide
+# Markdown Math 1.0 - Implementation Journal & Ops Guide

-This document captures the end-to-end work done to add LaTeX math to XWiki’s Markdown parser while preventing Markdown emphasis/sub/sup/strike inside math, and packaging it for safe drop‑in use with the official Docker image (Tomcat + Postgres).
+This document captures the end-to-end work done to add LaTeX math to XWiki's Markdown parser while preventing Markdown emphasis/sub/sup/strike inside math, and packaging it for safe drop-in use with the official Docker image (Tomcat + Postgres).

 ## Goals

-- Add `$…$` (inline) and `$$…$$` (block) math to Markdown rendering.
+- Add `$...$` (inline) and `$$...$$` (block) math to Markdown rendering.
 - Ensure characters like `^`, `_`, `~`, `~~` inside math are never parsed as Markdown formatting.
 - Keep everything else working: links, images, tables, abbreviations, etc.
 - Avoid clashing with the stock Markdown 1.2 extension; offer a new syntax id.
-- Provide a single JAR that can be bind‑mounted into the Docker image.
+- Provide a single JAR that can be bind-mounted into the Docker image.

 ## What We Built

 - A new syntax id: `markdown-math/1.0` with math support.
-- A compatibility registration so `markdown/1.2` still resolves to a working parser even if our JAR is present (see “Compatibility” below).
+- A compatibility registration so `markdown/1.2` still resolves to a working parser even if our JAR is present (see "Compatibility" below).
 - A shaded JAR that bundles Flexmark libs and Autolink and relocates them to avoid conflicts in XWiki.

 ### Modules and Files